ehedman/sdlSpeedometer/README.md

 ### System Software prerequisites
 - An updated Raspberry Pi OS Lite to start with
 - sudo apt install whiptail ttyd seatd yad gcc git make
+- sudo apt install weston xwayland
 - sudo apt install x11-utils (some tools also needed for weston/xwayland)

 ### Note on ttyd
 - As in March 2026 the package ttyd is missing for the 64-bit trixie.
 You can get it from here instead.
 - wget https://github.com/tsl0922/ttyd/releases/download/1.7.7/ttyd.aarch64 and install it as /usr/bin/ttyd
+- When insalling ttyd with apt it will also start ttyd as a systemd service listening on port 7681.
+You probably don't want that.
+Disable it with sudo systemctl disable ttyd.
+In this applicaktion it is only used to run the remote configurator.

 ### System Software prerequisites for Xorg (deprecated)
 - sudo apt install xorg wmctrl xloadimage (not on a workstation)